vaipatel/SolarTally/README.md

 ### Domain-Driven Design or DDD

 The entire architecure tries to adhere to the Domain-Driven design or DDD.
-In DDD, the core layers contain:
+In DDD, the Core layers contain:
 * a representation of business-wide entities as the foundation of the entire project, called the Domain layer, and
 * the surrounding application-wide logic for interfacing with those entities, called the Application layer

-Specific technologies for Persistence and Web access must adhere to the data + logic imposed by the core layers.
-But the core can never rely on these specific technologies.
-So you should not have the Domain or Application referencing, say, EF Core, because that is an ORM that deals with Persistence.
+Specific technologies for Persistence and Web access must adhere to the data + logic imposed by the Core layers.
+But the Core layers must not rely on anything implemented in the Persistence and Web layers.

+In fact, I feel like a stronger adherent would make sure that Core does not rely on the specific technologies used in Persistence and Web.
+That would make it easy to swap out different ORMs etc. So, for example, you should not have the Domain or Application referencing, say, EF Core, because that is an ORM that deals with Persistence.
+Anyway, maybe that's too ignorant of the vastly more common cases.

 Instead Application can expose a ISolarTallyDbContext interface, which can impose behavioral contracts that an ORM's database context must implement.